-And he who has lost (apollumi) his life for My sake will find (heurisko) it - Losing to gain!
-Lost his life is figurative not literal.
-In Mk 8:36+ Jesus adds "whoever loses his life for My sake and the gospel's will save it."
-Jim Elliot's famous quote summarizes Jesus' teaching for "He is not fool who gives up what he cannot keep to gain what he cannot lose."
-Losing one's life does not describe something man can do to merit salvation in Christ.
-It does however speak to another aspect of our belief in Christ.
+And he who has lost his life for My sake will find it - Jim Elliot's famous quote summarizes Jesus' teaching for "He is not fool who gives up what he cannot keep to gain what he cannot lose."

 John MacArthur - The Lord is not isolating martyrdom, because no human sacrifice can merit salvation.
 But the willingness to forsake everything, including physical life if necessary, for the sake of Christ indicates the spirit of true discipleship, and therefore the spirit of a person who is destined for heaven and eternal life in God's presence.
 When John Bunyan was brought before the magistrate to be sentenced to prison, he said, "Sir, the law of Christ hath provided two ways of obeying: the one to do that which I in my conscience do believe I am bound to do actively; and where I cannot obey it actively, there I am willing to lie down and suffer what they shall do unto me."
 (See Matthew Commentary)